 - In a large mixing bowl add cream cheese, ricotta and sugar.
 Mix well.
 Add one egg at a time, mixing well after each addition.

-- Add one heaping tablespoon at a time, mixing well after each addition.
+- Add one heaping tablespoon of flour at a time, mixing well after each addition.
 Add sour cream and vanilla and mix well.

 - Line the bottom of a springform pan with wax paper.
-Grease and flour the wax paper and sides of the pan.
+Grease and flour the wax paper and sides of the pan, then cover the base of the Springform with tin foil.

-- Pour the mixture into the pan and place in the oven to cook for 50 minutes at 350 degrees.
+- Place the roasting pan into the oven to cook for 50 minutes.

 Did you make a crust for the exterior or that the way it forms?